26 Fun Things to Do in Edinburgh with Kids (Free Options)

 Regardless, we try to take our two wee girls there every year and always find something new or a different spin on things.

-→ Pro tip: Buy a Historic Scotland pass; you’ll recoup the investment visiting a few sights around the city/country.
+→ Pro tip: Buy a Historic Scotland pass; you’ll recoup the investment by visiting a few sights around the city/country.

 Bring a picnic to save money, though we thoroughly recommend investing in one of their scones!